-- 5.1 The Council accept that the Green Belt should endure and be permanent and that the Green Belt, once formally defined, should remain unaltered until 2037/38.
-We welcome this. - 5.2 Paragraph 85 indicates that where necessary, local authorities should identify in their plan areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs.
-The term 'where necessary' means that the Council does not have to define safeguarded land, but it is a common and well recognised approach to ensure that a Green Belt remains permanent. - 5.3 The Local Plan indicates that the development needs of the District in the period 3032/33 to 3037/38 will be provided for through windfall sites coming forward and by the continued allocating a number of large sites that will deliver homes beyond the plan period, notably ST5, ST15 and ST36.
-However, beyond 2032/33 the Council will be essentially reliant on delivery from just these 3 allocated sites with limited contributions from ST7 and ST14 (according to the Councils Trajectory) and as a consequence of this we do not consider that the Council will be able to demonstrate a 5-year supply of housing land. - 5.4 In previous versions of the Local Plan, safeguarded land was identified but the Council chose to delete this policy.
+- The Council accept that the Green Belt should endure and be permanent and that the Green Belt, once formally defined, should remain unaltered until 2037/38.
+We welcome this. - Paragraph 85 indicates that where necessary, local authorities should identify in their plan areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs.
+The term 'where necessary' means that the Council does not have to define safeguarded land, but it is a common and well recognised approach to ensure that a Green Belt remains permanent. - 5.3 The Local Plan indicates that the development needs of the District in the period 3032/33 to 3037/38 will be provided for through windfall sites coming forward and by the continuing allocation of a number of large sites that will deliver homes beyond the plan period, notably ST5, ST15 and ST36.
+However, beyond 2032/33 the Council will be essentially reliant on delivery from just these 3 allocated sites with limited contributions from ST7 and ST14 (according to the Councils Trajectory) and as a consequence of this we do not consider that the Council will be able to demonstrate a 5-year supply of housing land6.
+The Council will certainly not have a range of sites to ensure choice and competition in the market.
+The lack of a 5-year housing land supply will mean that Council will have to undertake an early review of the Local Plan, certainly before 2037/38. - In previous versions of the Local Plan, safeguarded land was identified but the Council chose to delete this policy.
 One of the problems of relying on allocations is that they could be delivered at a faster rate than anticipated leaving no supply of land for development post 3032/33.
-Further, if one of the more significant sites does not come forward there will not be any reserved land to bring into development. - 5.5 All of the above will mean triggering an early review of the Local Plan and harming one of the fundamental purposes of the Green Belt which is its permanence.
+Further, if one of the more significant sites does not come forward there will not be any reserved land to bring into development. - All of the above will mean triggering an early review of the Local Plan and harming one of the fundamental purposes of the Green Belt which is its permanence7.
 We consider that safeguarded land should be provided.

-&lt;sup>6 Paragraph 47 of 2012 NPPF
+6 Paragraph 47 of 2012 NPPF

-&lt;sup>7 Paragraph 79 NPPF 2012
+7 Paragraph 79 NPPF 2012

-5.6 Through the various stages of the Local Plan the Council have identified numerous sites that the Council consider do not need to be kept permanently open such as the land off Dauby Lane, Elvington (H26), and it is considered that if it is not allocated for development in the plan period it could contribute to the supply of safeguarded land.
+Through the various stages of the Local Plan the Council have identified numerous sites that the Council consider do not need to be kept permanently open such as the site land north of North Lane, Wheldrake (H28) and it is considered that if it is not allocated for development in the plan period it could contribute to the supply of safeguarded land.